History of the Albania national football team: 1991–99: Transition years

 Albania managed to get impressive results against Germany during this campaign with Germany winning both matches only by 2–1 and the winner coming only in the last minutes.
-Albania finished in last place with 2 wins, 2 draws and 6 losses due to having worse head-to-head results against Wales.
-However, Albania beat another country (Moldova) away in an international qualifying tournament for the first time.
+Albania finished in last place with 2 wins, 2 draws and 6 losses having worse head-to-head results against Wales.
+However, Albania beat (Moldova) away in an international qualifying tournament for the first time.

 In the 1998 World Cup, Albania was drawn in a 6-team group which included Germany, Portugal, Ukraine, Northern Ireland and Armenia, Albania finished last with 4 points, but showed some respective results against the bigger teams.
 Their two matches with Germany saw them lose 2–3 at neutral ground and 3–4 in Hannover, taking the lead in both games.
 Albania got a 1–0 win against Northern Ireland and a 1–1 tie against Armenia.

 In a relatively easy group, Albania only won once at home against Georgia.
 However, they memorably drew Greece 0–0 at home, Norway 2–2 and Latvia 0–0 (both away).
 Albania also drew Latvia 3–3 at home.
 All the other matches were narrowly lost.